 Spiritual People Restore the Fallen Among Them

 It has often been said that the church is the only army that shoots it’s wounded.
 That is sad.
-The church is to be a spiritual hospital where those who have been beat down and wounded by the enemy can find healing and encouragement.
+The church is to be a spiritual hospital where those who have been beat down and wounded by the enemy and the things of life can find healing, hope and encouragement.

 All too often, those who are viewed by many as spiritual, are the first ones to cast blame and condemnation on someone who has experienced failure.

-Galatians 6:1 – “Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.”
+“Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted” (Galatians 6:1).

-The truly spiritual person will pick up their fallen brother or sister, encourage them to keep going and not quit.
+The truly spiritual person will pick up their fallen brother or sister, encourage them to keep going and not quit or give up.
 It’s the devil’s job to kick us when we’re down, beat us up, and get us to give up.
 He’s the accuser of the brethern (Revelation 12:10).
-Far too often, we become his emissaries.
+Far too often, we become his emissaries and the accuser of the brethern along with him.

 Romans 8:33-34 – “Who shall lay any thing to the charge of God’s elect?
 It is God that justifies.
 Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also makes intercession for us.”